HAL TEDBF: ORCA program

 A proposed air force variant of the TEDBF design, called the Omni-Role Combat Aircraft (ORCA) weighing around 23 tonnes is also under study.
 The Indian Air Force is expected to need more than 750 aircraft between 2030 and 2050.
 ORCA, if funded, would be developed in parallel to the HAL AMCA.

+In February 2026,The Week reported Indian Navy more looking to buy Rafale-Marine fighter jets.